+An employer may be required to make employer contributions in accordance with an industrial agreement.
 Employer contributions made in accordance with an industrial agreement can count towards the employer's SG obligation provided they are made in the relevant quarter or represent a pre-payment of SG contributions made within 12 months prior to the quarter.

 Where contributions made under an industrial agreement are less than the employer's SG obligation for the quarter, the employer will need to make an employer contribution to cover any shortfall.

 This technical resource is intended for the use of financial advisers only.
 It is current as at the date of publication but may be subject to change.
 This publication has been prepared without taking into account a potential investor's objectives, financial situation, needs or objectives.
 Before making a recommendation based on this material, you should consider its appropriateness based on the client's objectives, financial situation and needs.
 Rainmaker Group is not a registered tax agent under the Tax Agent Services Act 2009.
 Your client should refer to a registered tax agent before relying on information published herein that may impact their tax obligations, liabilities or entitlements.